Don't let anyone convince you that the problem

 police often sorted the club patrons into three groups:

-military, and foreigner.
-The Japanese were "released"
+Japanese, military, and foreigner.
+The Japanese were

-immediately, the others often required to stay for
+"released" immediately, the others often required to stay for

 questioning.